gkorpal/gkorpal.github.io/_pages/book-list.md

 ## Geometry ##

 * **Vector Calculus, Linear Algebra And Differential Forms: A unified approach** by *J. H. Hubbard and B. B. Hubbard*: A visual introduction to manifolds in $\mathbb{R}^n$.
 Also discusses the geometry of curves and surfaces in $\mathbb{R}^3$.
 Focus is to rigorously prove the stuff learned in Calculus III and extend those ideas.
-The book is available <a href="https://archive.org/details/HubbardJ.H.HubbardB.B.VectorCalculusLinearAlgebraAndDifferentialFormsAUnifiedApp" target="_blank">here</a>.
+The book is available on <a href="https://archive.org/details/HubbardJ.H.HubbardB.B.VectorCalculusLinearAlgebraAndDifferentialFormsAUnifiedApp" target="_blank">Internet Archive</a>.
 * **Analysis on Manifolds** by *J. Munkres*: A rigorous introduction to manifolds in $\mathbb{R}^n$ (de Rham cohomology).
 * **An Introduction to Manifolds** by *Loring  W. Tu*: The best possible introduction to smooth manifolds (de Rham cohomology).
 Can skip the Lie group, Lie algebra and Lie derivative during the first reading.
 * **Undergraduate Algebraic Geometry** by *Miles Reid*: There are many explicit examples.
 Also have a look at Miles Reid's book "Undergraduate commutative algebra".